lukso-network/LIPs/CONTRIBUTING.md

 This section provides guidelines for how to propose a new LSP standard **before opening a Pull Requests** to the LSP repository.

-We recomment any new proposer to review the `LIPs/lip-1.md` document for further details on how to propose new standards, the review process and guidelines on how to propose new standards and the content it should include.
+We recommend any new proposer to review the `LIPs/lip-1.md` document for further details on how to propose new standards, their review process and guidelines,and the content that a LSP proposal should include.

 ### 1. Gathering feedbacks for a LSP proposal idea